 Why does Harry Redknapp hate David Nugent?
-Almost 11 years since the wheeler-dealer signed the one-time England striker (and immediately hung him out to dry) for Portsmouth, it’s time to review Arry’s confusing smear campaign.
+From virtually the moment he signed the one-time England striker for Portsmouth, Arry set about a confusing smear campaign.

 David Nugent scores goals.
 He did it in League Two after breaking through at Bury, he did it in the Championship after moving to Preston, and he was confident he could do it in the Premier League after joining Pompey.